khaors/geocompr/main.md

 ### Buffers

-Buffers are polygons representing the area within a given distance of a geometric features: regardless of whether the input is a point, line or polygon, the output is polygon.
+Buffers are polygons representing the area within a given distance of a geometric feature: regardless of whether the input is a point, line or polygon, the output is polygon.
 Unlike simplification (which is often used for visualization and reducing file size) buffering tends to be used for geographic data analysis.
 How many points are within a given distance of this line?